What influenced your decision to purse your commissioning path?

 Lt.
-Ariana Sheridan, a radiology resident assigned to the Uniformed Services University, discusses her commissioning path in Navy Medicine while serving in the U.S. Navy Medical Corps.
+Cmdr.
+Sivchhun Hun, assigned to WRNMMC, discusses opportunities within the direct commissioning program that lead him to join Navy Medicine and serve in the U.S. Navy Nurse Corps.
 Navy Medicine is a critical component of the effort to recruit and train the world’s most powerful, lethal, and technologically advanced military force.
 The Navy Medicine Enterprise's 44,000+ talented and ready forces optimize health readiness, deliver quality healthcare, and provide global expeditionary medical support to warfighters.

 |Date Taken: